 - General availability of cloud services: It is envisaged that the cloud services (e.g. on the basis of the service models IaaS, PaaS and SaaS) offered within Germany's government cloud will be available for use by all public administration entities at Federal Government, federal state and municipality level.
-Any extensions or adaptations to a service carried out by one government cloud participant should be reusable at other cloud locations. - Use of OS software (OSS): OSS will be given priority when building Germany's government cloud:32 commercial distributions of OSS will be allowed.33 Although it will not be necessary for cloud services and software solutions operated within Germany's government cloud to be OSS-based, efforts are to be made to avoid lock-in effects,34 enable reuse (e.g. through OSS) and allow for and implement risk mitigation measures.35 - Central management of services: It is envisaged that users of Germany's government cloud will be able to search for, commission, adapt and cancel services via one central
+Any extensions or adaptations to a service carried out by one government cloud participant should be reusable at other cloud locations. - Use of OS software (OSS): OSS will be given priority when building Germany's government cloud;37 commercial distributions of OSS will be allowed.38 Although it will not be necessary for cloud services and software solutions operated within Germany's government cloud to be OSS-based, efforts are to be made to avoid lock-in effects,39 enable reuse (e.g. through OSS) and allow for and implement risk mitigation measures.40 - Central management of services: It is envisaged that users of Germany's government cloud will be able to search for, commission, adapt and cancel services via one central cloud service portal, which is accessible from different networks (e.g. the internet, the administration networks); the target group for this option will mainly be software operators.
+A standardised service catalogue will be available for management of the services offered.
+The users of the cloud service or software solution being operated will

-32 The prioritisation of OSS does not mean that proprietary solutions are categorically excluded, and the use of a proprietary software stack within Germany's government cloud is possible.
+37 The prioritisation of OSS does not mean that proprietary solutions are categorically excluded, and the use of a proprietary software stack within Germany's government cloud is possible.
 Interfaces must be created in line with common standards, however.

-33 OS solutions (including in the cloud environment) are often (further) developed by companies pursuing commercial business models (e.g. support services, enterprise functionalities).
-It may be advantageous to make use of these latter with a view to safeguarding and accelerating the introduction and operation of OS solutions.
+38 OS solutions (including in the cloud environment) are often (further) developed by companies pursuing commercial business models (e.g. support services, enterprise functionalities).
+It may be advantageous to make use of these with a view to safeguarding and accelerating the introduction and operation of OS solutions.

-34 The term "lock-in effect" describes a negatively perceived constraint that makes it more difficult for the customer to switch products/services or vendors owing to the costs that will arise and other barriers to switching.
+39 The term "lock-in effect" describes a negatively perceived constraint that makes it more difficult for the customer to switch products/services or vendors owing to the costs that will arise and other barriers to switching.

-35 These measures are intended to reduce the likelihood and negative impacts of a "lock-in".
+40 These measures are intended to reduce the likelihood and negative impacts of a "lock-in".

-cloud service portal, which is accessible from different networks (e.g. the Internet, administrative networks); the target group for this latter will mainly be software operators.
-A standardised service catalogue will be available for management of the services offered.
-The services actually provided will be accessed directly at the cloud location by the users of the cloud service or software solution being operated, without recourse to the cloud service portals.
-Additional information on the cloud service portal can be found in Chapter 5.4.
-It should be possible for cloud services that are available within Germany's government cloud to be ordered from the cloud service vendors and used before the cloud service portal is fully operational.
+actually access the services provided directly at the cloud location, without recourse to the cloud service portal.
+Additional information on the cloud service portal can be found in Chapter 5.5.
+It should be possible for cloud services that are available within Germany's government cloud to be ordered from the cloud service providers and used before the cloud service portal is fully operational.

-• Joint further development: For the purpose of cooperating on public development projects and fostering the further development of key software components (e.g. standard images or policies36 for the operation of containers), a proprietary platform will be set up for the administration; it will then be possible to create and update on this platform the repositories for (OS) software projects such as standard (application) images or policies for the operation of containers.
+• Joint further development: For the purpose of cooperating on public development projects and fostering the further development of key software components (e.g. standard images or policies41 for the operation of containers), a proprietary platform will be set up for the administration; it will then be possible to create and update on this platform the repositories for (OS) software projects such as standard (application) images or policies for the operation of containers.
 It is planned that this repository will be connected via the continuous integration/continuous deployment process.
 The platform in question is the OS platform for the public administration (Open CoDE), which already provides some of these functionalities.
-Additional information on Open CoDE can be found on the relevant website.37
+Additional information on Open CoDE can be found on the relevant website.42